xavhan/write/learn.md

 **Work your reading**

 With a lot of writing comes a lot of reading, hoppefully practicing your english writting skill will make you better at reading english content.
-But reading is also a skills that needs to be trained.
+But reading is also a skill that needs to be trained.
 Interesting and valuable content are most of the time bigger in size than a series of tweets.
 So it is important that you build resilience to long reads.
 You will learn most of your future skills in long reads (in english).
 So make it a habit, an dedicate some time of your schedule to read.
 You can also build a read list in order to always have something ready.

 **IDE and communication tools**